smj0x/BlazorPoint/README.md

 Navigate to `Site Settings -> Welcome Page` in your site collection, if you don't see this option enable site collection feature `SharePoint Server Publishing Infrastructure`

+Then enable `SharePoint Server Publishing` in site feature

 ## Contributors

 - Syed Mohammed Jafary <syedmohmad@gmail.com>